h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 The periodicity of updating the data may require model predictions to account for significant time in the future.
 In an ideal world where data can be updated very quickly, predictions can always be made having the most recent data available.
 In this scenario there is no need for a model to be able to predict cases that are well into the future, but rather focus on maximizing its ability to predict short term.
 However this is not always the case, and a model needs to be able to make predictions that span deep into the future because it may be too costly to make predictions every single day after the data gets updated.

 In addition, each future data point is not the same.
 For example, predicting tomorrow with today’s data is easier than predicting 2 days ahead with today’s data.
-Hence specifying the **horizon** can facilitate building models that optimize prediction accuracy for these future time intervals.
+Hence specifying the forecast **horizon** can facilitate building models that optimize prediction accuracy for these future time intervals.

 ### Groups